zigotica/automated-desktop-setup/readme.md

 ### Install Homebrew and basic tools

-Homebrew is the best way so far to install all development dependencies, other software and even fonts.
 We will first open the terminal and force the use of `bash`:

 ```bash
 chsh -s /bin/bash
 ```

 Then, close and open Terminal again.
-Now we can safely run the `.core-install` script:
+Now we can safely run the `.core-install` script to install Homebrew and some core dependencies.
+Homebrew is the best way so far to install all development dependencies, other software and even fonts:

 ```bash
 ./.core-install
 ```

-Restart the Terminal.
+Do not close the Terminal yet.
 Now `brew` and the basic tools should be installed properly.
 Just check with:

 ```bash
 brew doctor